ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### Jump server
 {: #vpc-vcf-ordering-adv-settings-jump}

 Determines whether a Windows VM is created in your {{site.data.keyword.vpc_short}}.
 The Windows Server is configured with a public floating IP address to access the {{site.data.keyword.vpc_short}} internal network.
 For security considerations, the Windows VM is not created by default.
+To ensure the security and integrity of the jump server, you are responsible for:

+* **Periodic Windows Updates:** You must manually, or through automation, download and install all the critical and security patches.
+* **Vulnerability Management:** You must regularly scan and patch the operating system as it is required to mitigate risks since these instances are not "auto-patched" by {{site.data.keyword.cloud_notm}}.

+### Bastion Linux Virtual Server
+{: #vpc-vcf-ordering-adv-settings-basion}

+As part of the provisioning (new instance or add host) flow, a new linux VM is provisioned to run the automation and start the underlying orchestration.
+This VM is short-lived (ephemeral) and deleted after the provisioning is successful.

 ### IAM access group
 {: #vpc-vcf-ordering-adv-settings-iam}